KTH-HPC/pdc-summer-school/05-mpi/README.md

 ```
 srun -n <number of mpi ranks> ./example.x
 ```

-In this example we will start 32 MPI tasks (there are 32 cores per node on the Beskow nodes).

 If you do not use srun and try to start your program on the login node then you will get an error similar to